-Since the beginning of the new millennium, literally thousands of collectors from around the world have added one or more of Alexei Butirskiy’s images to their collections.
+Since the beginning of the new millennium, literally thousands of collectors from around the world have added one or more of Alexei Butirskiy’s paintings to their collections.

 What has caused this immediate and enthusiastic reception?
 As Aristotle once said, “Art not only imitates nature, but also completes its deficiencies.”

-No one could have described Alexei’s complex painting technique more succinctly!
+No one could have described Alexei’s painting technique more succinctly!

 In his own unique way, Alexei Butirskiy achieves a marvellous transition from what is often less than attractive source material through a masterful enhancement process of addition and subtraction, until he awakens the sleeping beauty in each composition.